Effective Martingales with Restricted Wagers: Introduction

-\cite{teutsch-etal2012} showed that real- and integer-valued martingales are different with respect to $\infty$-\textsc{gains}.
+\cite{teutsch-etal2012} showed that rational- and integer-valued martingales (rational and integer martingales, for short) are different with respect to $\infty$-\textsc{gains}.
 Section~\ref{sec casino} provides an alternative elementary proof.
 Theorem~\ref{thm R gain not to V gain} shows that the separation can be done with a very simple history-independent martingale.

-\cite{teutsch-etal2012} asked whether martingales whose increments take values in $V$ (defined above) were different from integer martingales with respect to $\infty$-\textsc{gains}.
+\cite{teutsch-etal2012} asked whether martingales whose wagers take values in $V$ (defined above) were different from integer martingales with respect to $\infty$-\textsc{gains}.
 Theorem~\ref{thm V gain not to Z gain} answers their question in the affirmative.